Calibrated Forecasting and Persuasion: Dynamic forecasting game

-A $T$-sequence of forecasts is $\epsilon_T$-calibrated if the empirical distribution of states $\overline{\omega}_T[f]$ is close to $f$ for all forecast $f$ that were sent sufficiently often. \footnote{This holds even if the set $F$ is infinite, as the sum in the definition is implicitly constrained to the forecasts actually sent.} Let us look at a simple example of rain forecasting.
+A $T$-sequence of forecasts is $\epsilon_T$-calibrated if the frequency-weighted average distance between forecasts and the empirical distributions of states does not exceed the error margin $\epsilon_T$.\footnote{This holds even if the set $F$ is infinite, as the sum in the definition is implicitly restricted to the forecasts actually sent, which are finite. } We illustrate the calibration test using a rain forecasting example.

-\begin{example} Let $\mu$ be a Markov chain over the state space $\Omega=\{0,1\}$.
-The sender predicts the chances of rain ($\omega=1$).
-Suppose that the weather remains the same next day with probability $0.8$, i.e., transition matrix $T(1 \mid 1) = T(0 \mid 0) = 0.8$.
-Consider three sequence of forecasts: $F1$, $F2$ and $F3$ (Table \ref{tablerain}). $F1$ are honest forecasts, where the sender announces $80\%$ if it rained yesterday and $20\%$ if it did not. $F2$ are coarse forecasts,which are less precise than the honest ones.
-While, $F3$ correspond to extreme forecasts, which predicts $100\%$ if it rained yesterday and $0\%$ if it did not.
+\begin{example} Consider the states $\Omega=\{0,1\}$, where $\omega=1$ denotes rain and $\omega=0$ denotes no rain.
+The weather evolves over time according to a Markov chain: with probability $0.8$ the state remains the same from one period to the next, that is, $\mu(\omega_{t+1}=1 \mid \omega_t=1)=\mu(\omega_{t+1}=0 \mid \omega_t=0)=0.8$ for every $t \in \mathbb{N}$.
+In each period, the sender predicts the probability of rain.
+Consider three sequences of forecasts, denoted $F1$, $F2$, and $F3$ (Table \ref{tablerain}). $F1$ corresponds to truthful forecasts, where the sender announces $80\%$ after rain and $20\%$ after no rain. $F2$ corresponds to coarse forecasts obtained by garbling the truthful forecasts. $F3$ corresponds to extreme forecasts, predicting $100\%$ after rain and $0\%$ after no rain.

-For the error margin $\epsilon_{10}=0.05$, both $F1$ and $F2$ pass the $\epsilon_{10}$-calibration test, while $F3$ does not.
-This is because even on days where $F3$ predicts $100\%$ chance of rain, it does not rain.
-In contrast, both the forecasts $F1$ and $F2$ exactly match the realized frequencies.
-On days that $F2$ predicts $60\%$ chance of rain, it indeed rains $3$ times out of $5$.
-Both forecasts $F1$ and $F2$ have the same mean of $50\%$, with the only difference that the forecasts $F2$ are less precise than the honest forecasts $F1$.
-Later, we show that any distribution of forecasts with correct mean and less precision than honest forecasts can pass the calibration test.
+For the error margin $\epsilon_{10}=0.1$, both $F1$ and $F2$ pass the $\epsilon_{10}$-calibration test, while $F3$ does not.
+This is because in periods in which $F3$ predicts a $100\%$ chance of rain, it does not always rain.
+In contrast, both $F1$ and $F2$ match the realized frequencies.
+For instance, in periods in which $F2$ predicts a $60\%$ chance of rain, it rains in three out of five periods, and similarly for $40\%$.